zhtsu/TinyECS/README.md

 	int b;
 };

-// custom TestSys
+// Custom TestSys
-// need to be inherited from class System
+// Need to be inherited from class System
-// if not, will not be able to call RegisterSys successfully struct TestSys : public System
+// If not, will not be able to call RegisterSys successfully struct TestSys : public System
 {
-	// override
+	// Override
 	void OnUpdate(float dt) override
 	{
-		// use variable entitys to traverse all entities for (auto entity : entities)
+		// Use variable entitys to traverse all entities for (auto entity : entities)
 		{
-			// use pointer world to operating entity world->GetComp<CompA>(entity).x += 1;
+			// Use pointer world to operating entity world->GetComp<CompA>(entity).x += 1;
 			world->GetComp<CompA>(entity).y += 1;
 			world->GetComp<CompB>(entity).a += 2;